Skip to content

 5. Patient Education and Wellness Podcasts

-Some dental podcasts focus on patient education, prevention, and overall wellness.
-These shows emphasize oral-systemic health connections, preventive care strategies, and patient communication.
+Some shows focus on patient education, prevention, and overall wellness.
+These programs emphasize oral-systemic health connections, preventive care strategies, and patient communication.
+The National Institute of Dental and Craniofacial Research publishes related research that quality podcasts often reference.

-While often geared toward the public, many dental professionals also use these podcasts as tools to improve patient engagement, education strategies, and preventive care messaging within their practices.
+While often geared toward the public, many dental professionals also use these podcasts as tools to sharpen patient engagement, education strategies, and preventive care messaging within their practices.

 Top Dental Podcasts Every Practice Owner Should Listen to